Vyral/ron-heir-recruiting/_posts/2020-11-18-why-should-sellers-never-be-present-during-a-showing.md

 *Buyer: “That’s nice flooring—how long ago did you have it done?”<br>Seller: “Thank you very much\!
 We had it done last year.”<br>Buyer: “How soon do you plan on moving?”<br>Seller: “As soon as I get an offer.”*

-The moment that last line gets spoken, your client gives away their negotiating power.
+The moment that the last line is spoken, your client gives away their negotiating power.
 Afterward, you can be sure that the buyer and their agent leave the house assuming the seller will take less because of how motivated they are to sell.
 You don’t want that.&nbsp;

 Buyers can be picky, and that’s okay, but if the seller is present during a showing and overhears the buyer singling out things they don’t like about the house or aspects they would change if they bought it, it can hurt their feelings.
 This, in turn, can make them hostile toward that buyer and result in a missed opportunity.&nbsp;